achasveachas/compatibility-list-api/doc/documentation.md

 ### Sign Up

-Only Authenticated users can create users.
+Only Authenticated administrators can create users.
 Creating a new user is accomplished via `POST` request to `/users`:

 ```javascript